-The Philippines is the third-largest economy3 in Southeast Asia, with a large micro, small, and medium enterprise (MSME)viii sector underpinning its consistent growth until the COVID-19-induced economic slowdown in 2020.4 By allowing some MSMEs to quickly pivot online and maintain their core business functions5, digital tools (defined here as internet-based technologies) have become increasingly important to the Philippines' MSME community during the pandemic.
+The Philippines is the third largest economy3 in Southeast Asia, with a large micro, small, and medium enterprise (MSME)^{vi} sector underpinning its consistent growth until the COVID-19-induced economic slowdown in 2020.4 By allowing some MSMEs to quickly pivot online and maintain their core business functions5, digital tools (defined here as internet-based technologies) have become increasingly important to the Philippine's MSME community during the pandemic.

-A new survey conducted by DAI and Ipsos between June and July 2021 collected evidence directly from 1,000 MSME owners and top-level managers in the Philippines to understand how MSMEs have used digital tools^{ix} to carry out business activities, how their digital tool use changed during the COVID-19 pandemic, and the challenges both offline and online MSMEs faced in using digital tools.
-Research findings also delve into differences in digital tool use across key business segments within the Philippines, such as women-owned MSMEs, rural MSMEs, and MSMEs in specific business sectors.x viii This brief uses the term "micro, small, and medium enterprises" (MSMEs) to refer to the businesses surveyed for this research. in line with the terminology used by multilateral institutions such as the International Finance Corporation and the United Nations.
-Although many countries have different official definitions of MSMEs (including the Philippines, where the government of The Philippines officially classifies MSMEs by their total assets) DAI applied a standardized definition for consistency across all survey countries, based on the number of full-time, part-time, or seasonal employees or workers (including the respondent): micro (one employee), small (two to nine employees), and medium (10 to 249 employees).
+A new survey conducted by DAI and Ipsos between June and July 2021 collected evidence directly from 1,000 MSME owners and top-level managers in the Philippines to understand how MSMEs have used digital tools to carry out business activities, how their digital tool use changed during the COVID-19 pandemic, and the challenges both offline and online MSMEs face in using digital tools.
+Research findings also delve into differences in digital tool use across key business segments within the Philippines, such as women-owned MSMEs, rural MSMEs, and MSMEs in specific business sectors.